ekenigsberg/BootCampHomework12-2019-09-04/README.md

 # Technical Insights

 * The thing that prevented my Heroku app from running for hours and hours?
 I needed to add the one-line run.sh file.
 Argh.
+* My Heroku Git repository isn't browsable on the web?
+Ugh, okay, from now on I'm going to deploy to Heroku via GitHub.
 * Excited to start reverse-engineering the apps at [Cloud Toolkit](https://cloudtoolkit.co) now.